- 3 weeks

-Throughout, the course will draw on case studies from a wide range of on-going and recent conflicts throughout the world, and students are asked to engage critically with some of the most important strands of literature, defining academic and policy debates--about the causes and consequences of conflicts, and the role of development assistance, humanitarian intervention and post-conflict reconstruction in building peace as well as in exacerbating and perpetuating conflict.
+Throughout, the course will draw on case studies from a wide range of on-going and recent conflicts throughout the world, and students are asked to engage critically with key strands of literature, defining academic and policy debates about the causes and consequences of conflicts, and their interaction with national, human and international security.
 Students will critically examine the relevant literature, popular discourse and media portrayals of conflict to challenge assumptions and constructively engage with each other, reaching new understandings and strengthening analytical skills.

 Following successful completion of the course, you will be able to demonstrate:

 - How wars and conflicts affect development processes and vice versa

 - An ability to describe and critique major theories of conflict causes and consequences

 - An understanding of national, human and international security priorities and how they are pursued.

 Dr Zoë Marriage is Reader in Development Studies, and Convenor of the flagship MSc Violence, Conflict and Development, and UG and PG modules in Security.
 She also convenes online modules in Violence, Conflict and Development and Critical and Human Security Studies; she is convenor of the new online programme, MSc Humanitarian Action, which will be launched in October 2019 (subject to final approval).